An 1850s daguerreotype! Continue reading 1850s Daguerreotype

 That’s my mid-Victorian sheer, white, cotton muslin summer dress.
 Continue reading 1850s Sheer White Muslin Dress

-Underwear is very important, even more important than the dress.
-Underwear provides the structure for the dress.
+The right underwear is very important for historical costuming – even more important than the dress – because underwear provides the structure for the dress.
 Without the correct underwear, the dress looks cheap and shabby.

 Here I’m showing you how a middle or upper class woman would’ve dressed in the 1840s or 1850s.
 Continue reading 1840s/ 1850s Underwear – Dressing The Victorian Lady